Statistical Constraints on Anisotropic Bianchi-III Cosmology in $f(R,T)$-Gravity Using MCMC Methods: Conclusion

-\item In Fig.~6, the model fitting with Hubble data constrains the anisotropic Bianchi-III cosmology in $f(R,T)$ gravity.
-The error bar plot with Hubble data in Fig.~7 demonstrates the compatibility of the theoretical model with observations.
-Fig.~8 presents the joint fitting with Hubble and BAO data, which strengthens the statistical bounds on the model parameters.
-The error bar plot with Hubble and BAO data in Fig.~9 highlights the consistency of the anisotropic dynamics with observations.
-In Fig.~10, the model fitting with Hubble+Pantheon data supports the cosmological viability of the framework, while Fig.~11 illustrates the error bar plot with Hubble and Pantheon data, demonstrating robustness against supernova observations.
-The $H(z)$ error bar plot with Hubble and Pantheon data in Fig.~12 confirms the close match between theory and data.
-Fig.~13 shows that the model fitting with combined Hubble, Pantheon, and BAO data provides tighter constraints on $f(R,T)$ gravity.
-The error bar plot with Hubble, Pantheon, and BAO data in Fig.~14 verifies the statistical consistency of the anisotropic model.
-Finally, in Fig.~15, the model fitting with Hubble, BAO, and their joint analysis demonstrates the reliability of the cosmological predictions. \end{itemize}
+\item In Fig.~(\ref{fig:6}), the model fitting with Hubble data constrains the anisotropic Bianchi-III cosmology in $f(R,T)$ gravity.
+The error bar plot with Hubble data in Fig.~(\ref{fig:7}) demonstrates the compatibility of the theoretical model with observations.
+Fig.~(\ref{fig:8}) presents the joint fitting with Hubble and BAO data, which strengthens the statistical bounds on the model parameters.
+The error bar plot with Hubble and BAO data in Fig.~(\ref{fig:9}) highlights the consistency of the anisotropic dynamics with observations.
+In Fig.~(\ref{fig:10}), the model fitting with Hubble+Pantheon data supports the cosmological viability of the framework, while Fig.~(\ref{fig:11}) illustrates the error bar plot with Hubble and Pantheon data, demonstrating robustness against supernova observations.
+Finally, in Fig.~(\ref{fig:12}), the model fitting with Hubble, BAO, and their joint analysis demonstrates the reliability of the cosmological predictions. \end{itemize}

 As a result, our analysis shows that the anisotropic Bianchi-III universe within $f(R,T)$ gravity is consistent with current observational data, thereby providing valuable insights into the role of matter–geometry coupling in driving the late-time accelerated expansion of the universe.